 11) Bridge over creek-

-located at a natural clearing across the creek so as to avoid damage to existing vegetation, this bridge will allow pedestrian access to the future “Phase Three” trail system.
+located at a natural clearing across the creek so as to avoid damage to existing vegetation, this bridge allows pedestrian access to the future “Phase Three” trail system.

 12) Preserve and enhance Native Vegetation Throughout the Park:

-No trees will be removed.
-Native trees, shrubs and groundcover will be planted and watered through a three to five year establishment period.
+No trees were removed and many native trees, shrubs and ground cover were and will continue to be planted and watered through a three to five year establishment period.
 Native grass and flower seed can be gathered by children in a local school program from the Phase III area that will be ultimately be disturbed during the Public Works excavation of their 100-year detention area.

 : Much of this Natural play area is accessible to children of varied physical and social abilities.